choperlizer/Dojima/README.md

     # you'll have to run the command  ~/.local/bin/dojima

 ### Gentoo

   layman -a bitcoin && emerge dojima

 ### OS X
-Probably works, but too expensive to test.
+Probably works, but you'll have to manually install the dependecies.

 ### Ubuntu
 It should work on Ubuntu in theory, but only Ubuntu raring whatever.